Introduction

 Here’s a great blog if you want to deep dive into it: Securing SAP Fiori with AWS WAF (Web Application Firewall) - Link

-The rules as analysed from top to bottom, and if you add more than one rule to a web ACL, AWS WAF evaluates each request against the rules in the order that you list them in the web ACL.
+The rules are analysed from top to bottom, and if you add more than one rule to a web ACL, AWS WAF evaluates each request against the rules in the order that you list them in the web ACL.

-If the request does not match any of the rules, then WAF applies the default act.
+First, Block By Default If the request does not match any of the rules, then WAF applies the default act.
 Set the default to “Block”.

 Web ACL rules (high-level explanation)

 There are two types of rules: custom, which is managed by the customer and AWS managed rules.
+Each customer has its own security requirements, and it should be analysed on a case-by-case basis.

 Check AWS’s official documentation for more information.